-Principle Not Compliant Partially Compliant Fully Compliant D. Voting (a) The policy of individual administering authorities on voting rights is clear and transparent, including the justification for not extending voting rights to each body or group represented on main LGPS committees. \checkmark E. Training / Facility Time / Expenses (a) That in relation to the way in which statutory and related decisions are taken by the administering authority, there is a clear policy on training, facility time and reimbursement of expenses in respect of members involved in the decision making process. \checkmark (b) That where such a policy exists, it applies equally to all members of committees, subcommittees, advisory panels or any other form of secondary forum. \checkmark (c) That the administering authority considers the adoption of annual training plans for committee members and maintains a log of all such training undertaken. \checkmark Explanation of level of compliance (c) Regular training is provided for members.
-Consider of annual training plans for members and the mainten undertaken. ration is to be ance of a log e given to the of all such tra introduction iining F. Meetings - Frequency (a) That an administering authority's main committee or committees meet at least quarterly. \checkmark (b) That an administering authority's secondary committee or panel meet at least twice a year and is synchronised with the dates when the main committee sits.
-N/A (c) That an administering authority who does not include lay members in their formal governance arrangements, must provide a forum outside of those arrangements by which the interests of key stakeholders can be represented. \checkmark
+Principle Not Partially Fully - 1.1.5.p.c Compliant Compliant Compliant D. Voting (a) The policy of individual administering authorities on voting rights is clear and transparent, including the justification for not extending voting rights to each body or group represented on main LGPS committees. $\checkmark$ E. Training / Facility Time / Expenses (a) That in relation to the way in which statutory and related decisions are taken by the administering authority, there is a clear policy on training, facility time and reimbursement of expenses in respect of members involved in the decision making process. $\checkmark$ (b) That where such a policy exists, it applies equally to all members of committees, subcommittees, advisory panels or any other form of secondary forum. $\checkmark$ (c) That the administering authority considers the adoption of annual training plans for committee members and maintains a log of all such training undertaken. √ Explanation of level of compliance (c) Regular training is provided for members.
+Conside of annual training plans for members and the mainten undertaken.
+F. Meetings - Frequency (a) That an administering authority's main committee or committees meet at least quarterly. (b) That an administering authority's secondary committee or panel meet at least twice a year and is synchronised with the dates when the main committee sits.
+N/A (c) That an administering authority who does not include lay members in their formal governance arrangements, must provide a forum outside of those arrangements by which the interests of key stakeholders can be represented. ✓

 Principle Not Compliant Partially Compliant Fully Compliant Explanation of level of compliance (b) No secondary committee has been established.
-G. Access (a) That subject to any rules in the council's constitution, all members of main and secondary committees or panels have equal access to committee papers, documents and advice that falls to be considered at meetings of the main committee. \checkmark H. Scope (a) That administering authorities have taken steps to bring wider scheme issues within the scope of their governance arrangements. \checkmark I. Publicity (a) That administering authorities have published details of their governance arrangements in such a way that stakeholders with an interest in the way in which the scheme is governed, can express an interest in wanting to be part of those arrangements. \checkmark
+G. Access (a) That subject to any rules in the council's constitution, all members of main and secondary committees or panels have equal access to committee papers, documents and advice that falls to be considered at meetings of the main committee. ✓ H. Scope (a) That administering authorities have taken steps to bring wider scheme issues within the scope of their governance arrangements. $\checkmark$ I. Publicity (a) That administering authorities have published details of their governance arrangements in such a way that stakeholders with an interest in the way in which the scheme is governed, can express an interest in wanting to be part of those arrangements. $\checkmark$